 What kind of abortion you choose is simply your personal preference and situation.
 Some people choose in-clinic abortion because they want to have their procedure done at a health center.
-They want to have trained providers and staff there the whole time.
+They want to have trained providers and staff there the whole time and they may prefer sedation for comfort.
 (With the abortion pill, you have the abortion at home.)

 In-clinic abortions are faster than the abortion pill.
 Most in-clinic abortions only take about 5-10 minutes, while a medication abortion may take up to 24 hours to complete.
 You may also opt for sedation with an in clinic abortion.

 Our trained staff can help you decide which kind of abortion is best for you.